ck3mp3r/c67-mcp/README.md

 # c67-mcp

+> **⚠️ DISCONTINUED**: This standalone project has been discontinued and integrated into the [nu-mcp monorepo](https://github.com/ck3mp3r/nu-mcp/tree/main/tools/c67) as the `c67` tool.
+The new implementation offers the same Context7 MCP functionality with better maintenance and integration with other MCP tools.
+Please migrate to [nu-mcp/tools/c67](https://github.com/ck3mp3r/nu-mcp/tree/main/tools/c67) for ongoing support and updates.

 A Rust implementation of a [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) server for [Context7](https://context7.com/) - providing AI assistants with access to up-to-date documentation for any library or framework.

 ## Overview